shreypilot/videoNotes/README.md

 ## Live Demo
 The application is deployed on Vercel.
 You can access it at [https://video-notes-ivory.vercel.app/].

-By following this README, you should be able to set up, run, and use the video player with notes application effectively.
-Enjoy!

 ---

 By following this README, you should be able to set up, run, and use the video player with notes application effectively.
 Enjoy!